-To get the inspiration of better charts and Excel dashboards one must be observant of such pieces of information that are often found in newspapers and internet.
-For that matter Pinterest and The Economist are my routine sources of inspiration among several others.
+To get the inspiration for better charts and Excel dashboards one must be observant of such pieces of information that are often found in newspapers and the internet.
+For that matter, Pinterest and The Economist are my routine sources of inspiration among several others.
+This is why today we are learning to make waffle charts in Excel!

 Recently I stumbled on the following chart on the website of journalism.org: